-The site consists of approximately 38.83 acres and is vacant.
-The proposed development is to consist of 4 lots, three of which range between 4.92 and 5.03 acres.
-The fourth lot will comprise the remaining acreage of approximately 23.87 acres.
+The site consists of approximately 41.06 acres and is partially developed.
+The site is to be subdivided into 4 lots, three of which are to range between 5.00 to 5.027 acres.
+The fourth lot is to comprise the remaining acreage of approximately 25.989 acres.
+The existing single-family residence, sheds, miscellaneous structures, well and septic are to remain on the larger lot.
 The Proposed Lot Layout is presented in Figure 2.

 Each lot is to be serviced by an on-site wastewater treatment system (OWTS) and an individual water supply well.
-It is our understanding site grading activities are to be limited to the extent necessary to facilitate construction of individual homes, drainage, utilities and roadway construction.
-The site is to be accessed from a new road that extends west from Goodson Road.
-It is anticipated the new road is to be a public County road.
+It is our understanding site grading activities are to be limited to the extent necessary to facilitate construction of individual homes, drainage, and utilities.
+The site is to be accessed from the existing gravel driveway that extends south and east from Tanner Trail.
+The existing driveway is not proposed to be converted to a public County road.